 - Office-first, remote allowed: Work-from-office takes the first preference, with occasional remote work options.

 Honestly speaking, people are deliberately choosing Hybrid working options.
 There are apparent reasons here:

-- Breaking the stagnation: Getting confined into the home for months and working has brought stagnation in the work culture.
+- Breaking the stagnation: Getting confined into the home for months and working has brought stagnation in the remote-first culture.
 People are missing out on coffee breaks and water cooler conversations with colleagues, getting ideas from the real environment, etc. Hybrid work will help in overcoming this stagnation.

 - Increase in productivity: Knowing that we can work from our place of choice brings in satisfaction and removes unnecessary mandates, increasing productivity.